I Traded My Hashimoto’s for an Autoimmune Mess!

-This is Part 1 of my Undiagnosed Autoimmune series.
+This is Part 1 of My Big Fat Autoimmune Mess! series.
 The other posts in this series include:

 “Okay, let’s see here… You have Hashimoto’s Disease, Raynaud’s Syndrome, so now we are just waiting for one more thing to pop up.”